February 13, 2020 | Updated October 25, 2021

-- Blessed Sacrament – The consecrated host, the Body and Blood, Soul and Divinity of Jesus Christ, Holy Communion, the Eucharist, all of these are the same thing.
+- Blessed Sacrament – The consecrated host, the Body and Blood, Soul and Divinity of Jesus Christ, the Eucharist, all of these are the same thing.

-- Reservation of the Blessed Sacrament - after each Mass, any consecrated hosts remaining after everyone has received Holy Communion are placed in the tabernacle in the Eucharistic Adoration Chapel.
+- Reservation of the Blessed Sacrament - after each Mass, any consecrated hosts remaining after everyone has received Holy Communion are placed in the tabernacle.

 - Tabernacle – It means “dwelling place.”
 It is used to house the Eucharist outside of Mass.
-At SMOY, it’s located in the Eucharistic Adoration Chapel.
+At SMOY, it’s located in the sanctuary behind the altar.

 - Eucharistic Adoration – This is prayer in front of the Blessed Sacrament when it is not exposed, when it is in the tabernacle.
-At St. Margaret, this takes place in our Eucharistic Adoration Chapel.
-A red candle is lit outside the chapel to signify that Christ is in the tabernacle.
+A red candle is lit to signify that Christ is in the tabernacle.

 - Eucharistic Exposition – This is prayer before the consecrated host exposed in a monstrance.

 - Monstrance – It comes from the Latin word monstrare, meaning “to show.”
 The monstrance is a beautiful sacred vessel designed to display the Blessed Sacrament for adoration.
 Typically, it is made of gold and may contain jewels or other precious metals.

 - Perpetual Adoration –It is Eucharistic Exposition that continues 24 hours a day, 7 days a week.
 Some parishes offer this.